-This is performed for treating lumbar disco herniation or bulge causing leg and back pain.
+This is performed for treating lumbar disco herniation or bulge causing leg and back pain with tingling numbness.
 It is also tried in patients with symptoms of neurogenic claudication from spinal stenosis or narrowing of spinal canal or narrowing of neural foramen irritating nerve root.

 Lumbar Tranforaminal Injection:

 Lumbar transforaminal injection is another way of administering epidural steroid injection.
 Unlike straightforward epidural injection which is delivered in the posterior epidural space (behind the dural sac that contains spinal cord and spinal nerves), the transforaminal technique, if performed properly, would allow delivery of the medicine in to the anterior epidural space, which is in front of the dural sac and therefore behind the disc.
 The disc is the target for treatment purpose.
 When only a small volume is used, primarily for diagnostic purpose, the procedure is called selective nerve root block.
 This procedure, if performed properly should be painless and therefore it is better tolerated by the majority of the patients.
 Sometimes surgery procedure is also done in order to treat the patient in severe conditions.